quankunshi/quanmathip/README.md

 - I'm a student of: (https://www.uit.edu.vn/).
 - I would like to become a data engineer.
-- I learnt about: Python3, SQL, Data warehouse...
+- My skill: Python3, SQL, Data warehouse, Apache basic...

 ## Contact me: